Does Roncalli offer bus transportation?

 Where do I get uniforms?

-RHS uniforms shirts, uniform sweatshirts and uniform quarter zip pullovers are available in the RHS Spirit Store daily during all lunch periods.
+Roncalli uniforms shirts, uniform sweatshirts and uniform quarter zip pullovers are available in the Roncalli Spirit Store daily during all lunch periods.
 Students and/or parents are invited to shop the Spirit Store on any school day during lunch.
 Additionally, the Spirit Store holds a large Uniform/Spirit Wear Sale annually during the latter part of July.

 Students are to wear navy blue or tan slacks which are neat and unmarked (no stripes, designs, etc.).
 The slacks must be dress slacks made of cotton-twill material similar to a pair of “Dockers” cotton-twill pants.
 Slacks made of denim, fleece, velour or athletic warm up style material are not allowed nor are capri pants, “skinny” pants or yoga pants.
 “Pegging” or “rolling” of pants is not allowed.
 Slacks must be minimum of “boot cut” in diameter around the lower leg.
 These pants may be purchased at any retail outlet.
 The Spirit Store does not carry pants.